 Notes

 - I use canned black beans in this recipe.
-These can be substituted with pinto, kidney or white beans as well.
+These can be substituted with pinto, kidney, or white beans as well.

 - If using dry beans for this recipe, cook them separately.
 You would need about ¾ cup dried beans for this recipe.

 - To substitute taco seasoning in this recipe, replace all the spices with 2 tbsps of your favorite taco seasoning brand.
-You may need to adjust salt based on your seasoning contents.
+You may need to adjust the salt based on your seasoning contents.

-- This recipe works great for school lunches, potlucks and picnics.
+- This recipe works great for school lunches, potlucks, and picnics.
 For potlucks, I keep the toppings in separate containers, to be added to individual bowls just before serving.

 - This recipe can be made a day or two in advance and stays good in the fridge for 3-4 days.